What to do if your landlord is trying to raise your rent unreasonably ?

 Threaten Moving Out if Rent Becomes Unaffordable

 Explain respectfully but firmly that you will be forced to move if the rent is raised excessively beyond what you can pay.
-Since vacant units and tenant turnover costs landlords, this may make them reconsider hiking rents too high above current market rates.
+Since vacant units and tenant turnover cost landlords, this may make them reconsider hiking rents too high above current market rates.

 Organize Collective Pushback with Other Tenants